 In order to use RunSignup, your browser must accept cookies.
 Otherwise, you will not be able to register for races or use other functionality of the website.
 However, your browser doesn't appear to allow cookies by default.

-The beauty of mix terrain cycling, as we refer to it as Gravel Grinding, is that it can be done on several bike options.
-The primary 3 are Cross, Gravel, and Mountain.
-Like any good mix terrain route, having sections of dirt/gravel and pavement, each of these three bike options will have its advantages and disadvantages in certain sections.
+The beauty of mixed terrain cycling, as we refer to it as Gravel Grinding, is that it can be done on several bike options/setups.
+The primary 2 are Gravel and Mountain.
+Like any good mix terrain route, having sections of dirt/gravel and pavement, each of these bike options will have its advantages and disadvantages in certain sections.
 This is why it’s important to review the course map, course profile, and pre-ride if possible.

 So, which bike you ask?